• Skip to primary navigation

 • Sprinkle cornmeal on the surface of a pizza stone to prevent the dough from sticking to the pizza stone.

-• Once the dough is rolled out, place it on top of the cornmeal-covered pizza stone and shape it into a perfect circle if the dough is larger than the stone.
+• Once the dough is rolled out, place it on top of the cornmeal-covered pizza stone and shape it into a perfect circle if more significant than the stone.

 • Evenly add the sauce to the top of the dough before adding the vegan cheese for pizza.